salimk/Rcrawler/README.md

 ###### 5-Liming the crawling process to a level (MaxDepth parameter)
 Some popular websites are too big, and you don't have time or don't want to crawl the whole website for a specific reason, or sometimes you may just need to crawl the top links in the specific web page.
 For this purpose, you could use Maxdepth parameter to limit the crawler from going so deep.
 Example to understand : A(B,C(E(H),F(G,k)),D) .
-Page A contain link B, C, D ; Page C contain E and F, page F contain G and K and page E contain H, In this example A is level 0 ,C represend Level 1 and E,F are both level 2 .
+Page A contain links B, C, D ; Page C contain E and F, page F contain G and K and page E contain H, In this example A is level 0 ,C represend Level 1 and E,F are both level 2 .

 ```
 Rcrawler(Website="http://101greatgoals.com/betting/" ,MaxDepth=1)